Customer support data to boost your seasonal performance

 With this information you can calculate how many support requests you might receive over the holidays based on how many sales you make.

 Pro Tip: Make sure that your message reaches its destination.
 When sending attachments in your responses, be aware that eBay will only take image files, whereas Amazon will send pdfs and most file types.
-When using eCommerce customer support Help Desk, XSellco Fusion, you can ensure that your message gets there in one piece by tailoring the conditions to your template responses for eBay, Amazon and all your sales channels.
+When using e-commerce customer support help desk, xSellco, you can ensure that your message gets there in one piece by tailoring the conditions to your template responses for eBay, Amazon and all your sales channels.

 Bring the Holiday cheer!